62 seasons of wooden bats, chalk lines, and community.

 Full Update →Fr.
 Kelly Park, Fall River, MA — home of the SCSL for 62 seasons.
 Solar-powered lights, new electric scoreboard, the most cared-for field in the region.

 SCSL/AXIS Wooden Bat Night League — the flagship league.
+14 teams across 3 divisions.
 Weeknight evening games at Jack Hackett Field.
 Pitcher masks required.
 USA Scorebooks issued to all teams.

 Sunday morning competitive ball at Fr.
 Kelly Park.
 Separate standings and schedule from the weeknight league.
 Same rules apply — wooden bats, pitcher masks, mercy rule.